End point royalties and plant breeders rights.

 End Point Royalties (EPR)

 All Nuseed wheat varieties are subject to EPR.
-Nuseed also has three canola varieties, ATR-Bonito, ATR-Wahoo and ATR-Mako, which are also subject to an EPR.
+Nuseed also has four canola varieties, HyTTec Trophy, ATR-Bonito, ATR-Wahoo and ATR-Mako, which are also subject to an EPR.
 EPRs are payable on every tonne of grain produced by growers, except in the case of seed retained for subsequent planting.

 All growers wishing to sow any Nuseed varieties that are subject to an EPR will need to agree to the terms and conditions of the Industry Standard Variety Licence (PDF 423KB).